Need to talk? Call 1800 882 436.

 Self-esteem is a child’s overall sense of worth or personal value.
 It describes the way they feel about themselves.
 A child is not born with a high or low self-esteem – they have to learn how to feel good about themselves.

-It’s important to help children develop self-esteem.
-If children feel okay about themselves most of the time, they will be more likely to try new things, make friends and deal with problems they come across in their lives.
+It's important to help children develop healthy self-esteem.
+If children feel good about themselves most of the time, they will be more likely to try new things, make friends and deal with problems they come across in their lives.

-To have healthy self-esteem, children need to feel like they:
+To have healthy self-esteem, children need to feel that they:

 • belong